violitak/ezpaarse-middlewares/crossref/README.md

 **You must use crossref after filter, parser, deduplicator middleware.**

+## Recommendation

+You can use ezunpaywall with crossreft by placing it in front.
+This will save you processing time.

 ## Headers

 + **crossref-enrich** : Set to ``false`` to disable crossref enrichment.
 Enabled by default.